 5. Berlin Germany: Museum Island

 Berlin’s Museum Island is a veritable museum treasure trove, dubbed Berlin’s Acropolis.
 Museum Island alone makes Berlin a fantastic city for art lovers in Europe.
+You can buy a ticket for all the museums in the island.

 On Museum Island, you’ll find five beautifully restored museums — the Pergamon Museum, the Bode Museum, the Neues Museum (new museum), the Alte National Gallery (old picture gallery), and the Altes Museum (old museum).